S3-working-group/s3-practical-guide/S3-practical-guide.md

 A governance backlog contains:

--   decisions to make
+-   matters requiring a decision
 -   proposals to create and consider
 -   selecting people for roles

-Often upcoming reports and agreements for review are not kept in the backlog but added directly to the agenda.
+**Note:** Upcoming reports and agreements due review are usually added directly to the agenda (rather than the backlog).